mohd-afeef-badri/psd/demos/poisson/fast-track-tutorials.md

 	{~}{{\centeredtilde}}1
 	,
     }
-abstract: This document details a single tutorials of 'linear elasticity' module of PSD in a more verbos manner.
+abstract: This document details a multiple tutorials of 'poisson' module of PSD in a more verbos manner.
+The idea is to showcase how to adapt mesh in sequential or parallel, for a 2D or 3D domain.
 ---

 \newcommand{\psd}[1]{{\small\sffamily{\color{blue!60}#1}}}

-PSD_Solve -np 4 Main.edp -mesh ./../Meshes/3D/cube.msh -v 0
+\subsection{Theory}

 Poisson problem is a boundary value problem in FEM which is often used to demonstrate the solvers correctness or used to develop many fundamental tools that are later used for other complex problems.
 Poisson's problem itself can be used to approximate certain physcial phenomena such as, heat trasfer, electrostatics, basic aerodynamics, etc.

 The Poisson equation is a PDE which is defined by the following boundary-value problem,